 Select the "recirculate" mode rather than "fresh" (when applicable to your vehicle) to block off this entrance into the interior of the vehicle when parking overnight.
 This closes the outside air door.
 Often these vents are vacuum operated so switch to the "recirculate" position before shutting off the motor.
 Note: driving in the recirculate mode in moist weather can cause the windows to fog up.

 There are several products that can be used on wiring harnesses to keep them from chewing them and possibly will work in other areas to deter entrance.
-One we've heard that works is Stop the Rodent which uses highly concentrated formula of peppers and can be ordered from their site and is also available at Amazon.com and other sites.
+Formulas such as Stop the Rodent which use highly concentrated formulas of peppers can be effective when spraying on the wires.

 Integrity, Quality and Exceptional Service.